pchalamet/NTerraform/README.md

 Also should be able to support outputs by parsing terraform output.

 4. Implement terraform type provider (F#)
-Import definition directly from a type provider without requiring prio NTerraform support library reference or compilation.
+Import definition directly from a type provider without requiring prior NTerraform support library reference or compilation.
+Could be slow.